foreseecode/verint-xm-cordova-sample/README.md

 Here are some commands that can be run from the Verint-XM Cordova Plugin:

 ```
-cordova.plugins.ForeSeeAPI.start(null, this.onSuccess, this.onError);
+cordova.plugins.VerintXM.start(null, this.onSuccess, this.onError);
-cordova.plugins.ForeSeeAPI.start(configJSON, this.onSuccess, this.onError);
+cordova.plugins.VerintXM.start(configJSON, this.onSuccess, this.onError);
-cordova.plugins.ForeSeeAPI.checkEligibility(this.onSuccess, this.onError);
+cordova.plugins.VerintXM.checkEligibility(this.onSuccess, this.onError);
-cordova.plugins.ForeSeeAPI.showInvite("android_app_QA", this.onSuccess, this.onError);
+cordova.plugins.VerintXM.showInvite("android_app_QA", this.onSuccess, this.onError);
-cordova.plugins.ForeSeeAPI.resetState(this.onSuccess, this.onError);
+cordova.plugins.VerintXM.resetState(this.onSuccess, this.onError);
 ```

 ## License